For current students

 exchange programs (database)

-Programmes of the Faculty of Biology
+Erasmus agreements of the Faculty of Biology with partner universities: 19 countries, 80 agreements

 All information regarding the tutoring and mentroing programme as well as the science writing lab can be found here.